Be a Society Volunteer

 13. Julie Goforth: Chief Technology Officer for EWS, as of 2022.
 Member of the Board of Directors.
 Manages our web presence and digital preservation efforts.
 Julie has worked with the Smithsonian Institution Archives, the Waterford Foundation, and Oatlands Historic House & Gardens.

-17. Invaluable researcher on the formerly enslaved of the Oatlands Plantation and their descendants, as well as the Mountain Gap Colored School and the impact of Spanish Flu on Blacks.
+17. Lori Kimball: Former member of the Editorial Committee, Bulletin of Loudoun County History.
+Invaluable researcher on the formerly enslaved of the Oatlands Plantation and their descendants, as well as the Mountain Gap Colored School and the impact of Spanish Flu on Blacks.

 18. Pastor Carlos Lawson: Member of the Board of Directors.
 Lead expert on Conklin and the Prosperity Baptist Church.
 Coordinated a team of church volunteers who were critical to the success of Dirt Don’t Burn, 2018.
 Also, Chaplain of the Edwin Washington Project.

 19. David Prebich: Lead researcher processing petitions written in the 19th and early 20th century by white and Black citizens.
-Developing a book on the topic for the Edwin Washington Project and material for the Dirt Don’t Burn book.

 20. Prosperity Baptist Church Volunteers: Virginia Pierce, Amanda West, Freddie West, Joy West, Joe Jackson.
 Coordinated by Pastor Carlos Lawson.